mhahn2003/bc21/README.md

 Order:
 17. copy build order from top teams
-15. take neutral ecs first
-19. build more slanderers even when we have more money
 18. make politicians surround the hq and take up spaces rather than attacking
 19. improve muckraker spacing and spreading
+20. Assist politicians
-20. deal with big polis near our ec
+21. deal with big polis near our ec